This project is in Version 3.

 Removed General Hux from the first scene with Snoke, where he suggests using the weapon to destroy the Republic.
-(FX by Jackpumpkinhead to paint out Hux walking offscreen during first shot)
+(FX by Jackpumpkinhead to remove Hux walking offscreen during first shot)

-After Rey flees Maz’s castle after her Force vision, replaced the Hosnian system being destroyed in the sky with a Star Destroyer and approaching TIE fighters.
+After Rey flees Maz’s castle after her Force vision, replaced the Hosnian system being destroyed in the sky with a Star Destroyer.
 Finn and Han now gaze up to see that the First Order has caught up with them, as they feared.
 Finn’s line to Han about the First Order has been changed, including a brief visual modification to his mouth.
 (FX by Sir Ridley)

 When Finn is introduced to Leia, removed mention of the Hosnian system’s destruction, though retained mention that Finn had worked on the base (thanks to FX work by NeverarGreat).

 After Rey resists Kylo Ren’s mind probe, added the portion of the Snoke scene from earlier where General Hux suggests using the weapon to destroy the Republic.
-(FX by Jackpumpkinhead to overlay Kylo Ren’s face over where his mask was for one shot, and a few shots from behind have had the back of his head replace his hood.
+Kylo Ren’s face has been overlaid where his mask was for one shot, and a few shots from behind have had the back of his head replace his hood.
 (FX by Jackpumpkinhead)

 Moved General Hux’s impassioned speech to after Kylo Ren overreacts to Rey’s escape from her cell.